Olivia5k/mfh/README.md

 ## Code of conduct

 For this to work as smoothly as possible, we need a code of conduct for how we do things.
-These can be changed if we just talk about it!
+These codes are applied even before we start working (aka, when you're reading up) and they can be changed if we just talk about it!

 * All communication between us while working on this will be in English, even if (especially if!)
 IRL.